OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:23

-John responded using the words of Isaiah the prophet, “I am the voice of one calling in the wilderness, ‘Prepare the way for the Lord.’”
+John responded using the words of Isaiah the prophet, “I am the voice of one calling out in the wilderness: ‘Prepare the way for the Lord’”

 ---